Skip to content

 11. Visit the old military base on Sazan Island

 For years, the largest island in Albania was shrouded in mystery and off-limits to tourists.
-However, Sazan Island is now open to visitors and it’s worth a visit.
-Here, you can explore an abandoned island that was once home to military buildings, designed to withstand nuclear attacks.
+However, Sazan Island is now open to visitors and is worth visiting.
+Here, you can explore an abandoned island once home to military buildings designed to withstand nuclear attacks.

-Despite being open to tourism, the island is still used as a military base by Albania.
-Nevertheless, most of the buildings, bunkers, and tunnels have been untouched and inactive for years.
-To reach this “secret” island, you can take a trip from Vlore, and it’s definitely one of the most unique things to do in Albania.
+Despite being open to tourism, Albania still uses the island as a military base.
+Nevertheless, most buildings, bunkers, and tunnels have been untouched and inactive for years.
+To reach this “secret” island, you can take a trip from Vlore, and it’s one of the most unique things to do in Albania.

 12. Eat local food

-Albanian cuisine is a unique blend of Mediterranean and Balkan influences, with an emphasis on fresh and locally sourced ingredients.
+Albanian cuisine uniquely blends Mediterranean and Balkan influences, emphasizing fresh and locally sourced ingredients.
 From hearty meat dishes to fresh seafood, Albanian cuisine has something to offer every palate.

 One of the most famous Albanian dishes is byrek, a savory pastry filled with meat, cheese, or vegetables.
-Byrek is often enjoyed as a breakfast food, but it can also be eaten as a snack or a main meal.
+Byrek is often enjoyed as a breakfast food but can also be eaten as a snack or a main meal.
 Another popular dish is tave kosi, a lamb or goat casserole baked with yogurt and seasoned with garlic and paprika.
-Seafood lovers should try the traditional dish of grilled or fried squid, served with a side of freshly squeezed lemon juice.
+Seafood lovers should try the traditional grilled or fried squid dish with freshly squeezed lemon juice.

 Albania is also known for its delicious desserts.
-Baklava, a sweet pastry made with layers of phyllo dough, nuts, and honey syrup, is a popular dessert that is enjoyed across the Balkans.
-Another famous Albanian dessert is kadaif, a pastry made with shredded phyllo dough that is filled with nuts and soaked in sweet syrup.
+Baklava, a sweet pastry made with layers of phyllo dough, nuts, and honey syrup, is a popular dessert in the Balkans.
+Another famous Albanian dessert is kadaif, a pastry made with shredded phyllo dough filled with nuts and soaked in sweet syrup.

-Osumi Canyon is a natural gem in Albania, offering spectacular gorge formations, picturesque hiking trails, and exciting adventure activities.
-It’s located near the historic city of Berat and makes for a popular day trip destination from there.
+Osumi Canyon is a natural gem in Albania.
+It offers spectacular gorge formations, picturesque hiking trails, and exciting adventure activities.
+It’s located near the historic city of Berat and is a popular day trip destination.

-There are numerous activities and sights to explore in Osumi Canyon that can easily keep visitors engaged for a full day or more.
-For stunning views of the canyon, the Bride’s Hole viewpoint is a must-visit spot.
+Numerous activities and sights can keep visitors engaged for a full day or more in Osumi Canyon.
+The Bride’s Hole viewpoint is a must-visit spot for stunning canyon views.

-In summer, when the canyon river is at its lowest, you can stroll along the riverbed and take in the scenic trails.
+When the canyon river is at its lowest in summer, you can stroll along the riverbed and take the scenic trails.
 However, during the spring months, when the water levels are higher, rafting tours are a thrilling way to explore the canyon.

 14. Stroll around Butrint National Park

 The charming Butrint National Park, located near the beautiful beach town of Ksamil, is an essential stop for anyone visiting Albania.
-The park is not only a crucial site in Albanian history but also a picturesque destination for nature enthusiasts.
+The park is a crucial site in Albanian history and a picturesque destination for nature enthusiasts.

 Among the park’s top attractions are the ancient Roman ruins, including the Roman Theatre, Roman Baths, Gymnasium, Fountain of the Nymphs, The Great Basilica, and Lion Gate.
 The Venetian Castle, one of the best-preserved ruins in the park, also houses an Archaeological Museum where visitors can learn about the Venetian civilization.

 Apart from its historical sites, the park’s natural surroundings are breathtaking.
-The park is surrounded by water and captivating hills, making it a delightful destination for strolls.
+The park is surrounded by water and captivating hills, making it a delightful stroll destination.

 Where to stay in Sarande: Oceanic Overview Suites

 Bunk Art is a unique and fascinating museum located in Tirana, Albania.
 The museum is dedicated to preserving the history and legacy of the Albanian communist regime, which ruled the country from 1944 to 1991.
-The museum is situated inside a massive underground bunker that was constructed during the communist era as a shelter for Albania’s political elite in case of a nuclear attack.
+The museum is inside a massive underground bunker constructed during the communist era to shelter Albania’s political elite in case of a nuclear attack.

 Visitors to Bunk Art can explore the bunker’s maze-like interior, which consists of over 100 rooms and tunnels spread across five floors.
 Along the way, they’ll encounter a range of exhibits, artifacts, and multimedia displays that chronicle Albania’s political history, from the early days of the communist regime to its eventual collapse in the early 1990s.

-In addition to its historical exhibits, Bunk Art also hosts cultural events, concerts, and film screenings.
-The museum has quickly become one of the most popular tourist attractions in Tirana, drawing visitors from around the world who are interested in learning more about Albania’s complex political history.
+In addition to its historical exhibits, Bunk Art hosts cultural events, concerts, and film screenings.
+The museum has quickly become one of Tirana’s most popular tourist attractions, drawing visitors from around the world interested in learning more about Albania’s complex political history.

 Where to stay in Tirana: Rooftop Tirana